Hea-venli/cloud-cost-optimiser/README.md

 # Cloud Cost Optimiser

-A tool that checks my AWS account every day for things that waste money,it also saves a report, and emails me a summary.
-It runs by itself on a schedule, I don't have to do anything.
+A tool that checks my AWS account every day for things that waste money, it also saves a report, and emails me a summary.
+It runs by itself on a schedule, It runs on a schedule with no manual involvement.

 ## Where's the code?